-Left shoulder pain is also one of the symptoms of an impending heart attack.
-New research published in 2017 in the Journal of the American Medical Association that almost 50 percent of heart stroke diabetes is entirely caused by 10 dietary factors.
-Taking responsibility for our own health is the name of the game.
+Left shoulder pain is also one of the symptoms of an impending MI.
+Research published in 2017 in the Journal of the American Medical Association confirms that almost 50 percent of heart, stroke and diabetes are entirely caused by 10 dietary factors.
+Taking responsibility for our own well-being is the name of the game.

 Mobilising and adjusting the acromioclavicular joint is one of the reasons why chiropractors have such good results in treating shoulder pain.

 Untreated, the arthritic spurs from the joint will often affect one of the rotator muscles, the supraspinatus, which lifts the arm.
-The tendon passes immediately below the acromioclavicular joint.
+The tendon passes immediately below the ACJ.

-The triceps muscles, the most frequently affected by a pinched nerve, often becomes very tender in shoulder pain condition, often with active trigger points found in the belly of the muscle and tendons.
+The triceps, the most frequently affected by a pinched nerve, often becomes very tender in shoulder pain conditions, with active trigger points found in the belly of the muscle and tendons.

 If you suffer regularly from shoulder pain then I recommend you do a few simple exercises every morning before arising, and again as a warm up before strenuous work.
 Prevention is better than a cure, right?

-This morning I'm going to be using a heavy chainsaw to get in firewood for the winter; it's difficult and dangerous work.
-Focus without distractions and strong shoulder muscles are vital.
+This morning I'm going to be using a heavy chainsaw to get in firewood for the winter; it is difficult and dangerous work.
+Mindfulness without distractions and strong shoulder muscles are vital.

 Researchers have discovered that the hyaline cartilage in joints that move less, whether by being put in a sling for a prolonged period or fixated by a chiropractic subluxation, quite rapidly becomes arthritic.

 Once your shoulder pain has healed start exercising regularly.
-Perhaps splitting wood for the winter, gardening, tennis; the couch potato has more pain coming.
+Perhaps splitting wood for the winter, gardening and tennis; the couch potato has more pain coming.

 Plant a tree for a greener planet?